kevinbowen777/odin-project/foundations/05_css_foundations/05_foundations_css_foundations.md

 the value should not contain any whitespace, e.g. `font-size: 22px` has no space between "22" and "px".

-`font-weight` affects the boldness of text, assuming the font suppors the specified weight.
+`font-weight` affects the boldness of text, assuming the font supports the specified weight.
 The value can be a keyword, e.g. `font-weight: bold`, or a number between 1 and 1000, e.g. `font-weight: 700` (the equivalent of `bold`).
 Usually, the numeric values will be in increments of 100 up to 900, though this will depend